sjackman/white-spruce-organelles-paper/README.md

 Plant cells contain two organelles located in the cytoplasm that harbour their own genomes, the mitochondrion and the plastid (chloroplast).
-It can be difficult to infer phylogenetic trees from nuclear genes of polyploid species "with large genomes and complex gene families, such as gymnosperms" (Yang, Ran, and Wang (2012)).
-Non-coding regions of plastid DNA (cpDNA) have secondary RNA structures with regions that are highly variable in gymnosperm that make it suitable for phylogenetic inference (Hao, Chen, and Xiao (2010)).
+It can be difficult to infer phylogenetic trees from nuclear genes of polyploid species "with large genomes and complex gene families, such as gymnosperms" (Yang et al.
+2012).
+Non-coding regions of plastid DNA (cpDNA) have secondary RNA structures with regions that are highly variable in gymnosperm that make it suitable for phylogenetic inference (Hao et al. 2010).

-Mitochondrial genomes are inherited maternally from seeds in *Pinaceae*, and plastid genomes are inherited paternally from pollen (Whittle and Johnston (2002)).
+Mitochondrial genomes are inherited maternally from seeds in *Pinaceae*, and plastid genomes are inherited paternally from pollen (Whittle & Johnston 2002).
 These contrasting inheritance schemes can be useful in phylogenetic comparisons of species expanding their range.
-In the case of two previously allopatric species now found in sympatry, the mitochondrial DNA (mtDNA) is contributed by the resident species, whereas introgression of the plastid genome into the expanding species is limited, since pollen is more readily dispersed than seeds (Du et al. (2011)).
-Differential gene flow of cpDNA and mtDNA due to different methods of inheritance and dispersion results in new assemblages of organellar genomes and an increase of genetic diversity after expansion from a refugium (Gerardi et al. (2010)).
+In the case of two previously allopatric species now found in sympatry, the mitochondrial DNA (mtDNA) is contributed by the resident species, whereas introgression of the plastid genome into the expanding species is limited, since pollen is more readily dispersed than seeds (Du et al. 2011).
+Differential gene flow of cpDNA and mtDNA due to different methods of inheritance and dispersion results in new assemblages of organellar genomes and an increase of genetic diversity after expansion from a refugium (Gerardi et al. 2010).

-Analysis of cpDNA is useful reconstructing phylogenetic trees of diverse plant species (Wu et al. (2007)), in determining the origin of an expanding population (Aizawa, Kim, and Yoshimaru (2012)) and determining when distinct lineages of a species resulted from multiple colonization events (Jard<span>ó</span>n-Barbolla et al. (2011)).
+Analysis of cpDNA is useful reconstructing phylogenetic trees of diverse plant species (Wu et al. 2007), in determining the origin of an expanding population (Aizawa et al. 2012) and determining when distinct lineages of a species resulted from multiple colonization events (Jard<span>ó</span>n-Barbolla et al.
+2011).

 The complete plastid genomes of *Podocarpus lambertii*, *Taxus chinensis* var.
-*mairei* and four *Juniperus* species were submitted to NCBI GenBank in 2014 (Nascimento Vieira, Faoro, Rogalski, et al. (2014), Zhang et al. (2014), Guo et al. (2014)).
+*mairei* and four *Juniperus* species were submitted to NCBI GenBank in 2014 (Nascimento Vieira, Faoro, Rogalski, et al. 2014; Zhang et al. 2014; Guo et al.
+2014).
 These projects used a variety of strategies for isolating cpDNA either in the lab or computationally, sequencing and assembly.
 The *P. lambertii* genome assembly isolated the cpDNA using the protocol of Nascimento Vieira, Faoro, Freitas Fraga, et al. (2014), Illumina MiSeq sequencing and Newbler to assemble the reads.
 The *Juniperus bermudiana* genome assembly used long-range PCR to amplify the plastid DNA, a combination of Illumina GAII and Sanger sequencing, and Geneious to assemble the reads using *C. japonica* as a reference genome.
 The other three *Juniperus* genome assemblies used Illumina MiSeq sequencing and Velvet to assemble the reads.
 The *T. chinensis* genome assembly used whole-genome Illumina HiSeq 2000 sequencing, BLAT to isolate the cpDNA reads and SOAPdenovo to assemble the isolated cpDNA reads.
-All of these projects used DOGMA (Wyman, Jansen, and Boore (2004)) to annotate the assembly.
+All of these projects used DOGMA (Wyman et al. 2004) to annotate the assembly.

 The SMarTForests project published the draft genome sequence of the 20 gigabase [white spruce (*Picea glauca*)